openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Tumbleweed Root on ZFS.rst

      mkinitrd

-   **Note:** After some installations, LUKS partition cannot seen by dracut, this will print “Failure occured during following action: configuring encrypted DM device X VOLUME_CRYPTSETUP_FAILED“.
+   **Note:** After some installations, LUKS partition cannot seen by dracut, this will print “Failure occurred during following action: configuring encrypted DM device X VOLUME_CRYPTSETUP_FAILED“.
 For fix this issue you need to check cryptsetup installation. `See for more information <https://forums.opensuse.org/showthread.php/528938-installation-with-LUKS-cryptsetup-installer-gives-error-code-3034?p=2850404#post2850404>`__
    **Note:** Although we add the zfs config to the system module into `/etc/modules.d`, if it is not seen by dracut, we have to add it to dracut by force.